confetti-framework/docs/views.md

 ### JSON response

 You can also use a view for JSON responses.
 Then the struct do not need to contain a `Template` method.
-Use `json:"title"` to specify the field that will be included in the json response:
+Use the `json` tag to specify the field that will be included in the json response.
+Use `json:"title"` to lowercase the key:

     package views